KUNLP/Sentence_Classifier/README.md

 # Dual-Classification of Scientific Paper Sentence
 1213
-Code for paper: Pap4er Sentence Rhetorical Classification Model using Label Embeddings and Dependency Parser
+Code for paper: Paper Sentence Rhetorical Classification Model using Label Embeddings and Dependency Parser

 ## Setting up the code environment